Who Will Buy Your Business?

 Individual buyers are high net worth individuals, who have management experience or industry specific expertise, and are interested in owning their own company.
 They typically have personal wealth to invest as well as other financial backing.

-photo of two people in a conference room
+Two people in a conference room

 The Conclusion